zephyrproject-rtos/net-tools/README.md

 ## PPP Connectivity

-You can test the PPP connectivity running in Qemu in Zephyr using pppd that is running in Linux host.
+You can test the PPP connectivity running Zephyr in QEMU using a pppd that is running on the Linux host.
 You need to run *socat* and *pppd* to create a minimally working network setup.

 There are convenience scripts (_loop-ppp-dev.sh_ and _loop-pppd.sh_) for